15 Insanely AMAZING Day Trips from Merida

 Day Trips from Merida: Cenotes

-About 66 million years ago, an asteroid hit the earth off the coast of the Yucatan and not only wiped out all the dinosaurs but also created these underground caves or caverns across the Yucatan.
+The cenotes had their origins about 66 million years ago when an asteroid hit the earth off the coast of the Yucatan.
+The asteroid not only wiped out all the dinosaurs but also created underground caves or caverns across the Yucatan.

 7. Cenotes of Homun